derlehner/IndoorAirQuality_DigitalTwin_Exemplar/README.md

       - 2.5.2 Visual Studio Code Azure Extension
    - 2.6 Azure library for Python on Raspberry Pi
    - 2.7 Setup Debug Environment for Azure Functions in Visual Studio
+- 3 Applications
-   - 2.8 Physical Model
+   - 3.1 Physical Model
-   - 2.9 Machine Learning
+   - 3.2 Machine Learning
-   - 2.10 Visualisation
+   - 3.3 Visualisation
 # Chapter 1

-# Introduction
+# Introduction & Hardware
 ### 1.1 Project Road Map

 In this section we will discuss about how our project is planned, its working architecture and